TAKING BACK SONATA | 2026-02-13

 ALEX REVIEWS MUSIC (ARM): RYAN ADAMS – SELF PORTRAIT | 2026-01-05

-Bye Bye Balloons“, “Fools Game“, “Lovers Under the Moon” — Wednesdays Admittedly more informed by the songwriting at the core of these tunes than the production quality, these three bare naked unplugged and acoustic numbers wouldn’t have felt out of place on his 2020 comeback record—perhaps as extra material thrown on top of a country-specific drop.
-The fact that none of them actually made the bonus tracks cut at the time—especially factoring in how generous Adams typically is with non-LP numbers and outtakes—speaks to the somewhat lukewarm quality and staying power they possess.
+Bye Bye Balloons“, “Fools Game“, “Lovers Under the Moon” — Wednesdays Admittedly more informed by the songwriting at the core of these tunes than the production quality, these three barebones naked unplugged and acoustic numbers wouldn’t have felt too out of place on his 2020 comeback record—perhaps as extra material thrown on top of a market-specific drop.
+The fact that none of them actually made the bonus tracks cut at the time—especially factoring in how generous Adams typically is with non-LP numbers and outtakes—speaks to the somewhat lukewarm quality and staying power they actually possess.

-Saturday Night Forever”, “Please, Shut the Fuck Up“, “At Dawn” — Big Colors These three LP standouts err on the shinier and glossier end of the production spectrum (not exactly an awfully high bar lately we know…), while displaying a strong lineage with what’s perhaps the best and most accomplished record in the North Carolinian’s recent discography.
-Although they don’t quite possess all the required sanitized nooks and crannies to be default-grandfathered into their parent album, their more careful mixing and focused songwriting handily elevate them as amongst the most enjoyable on Big Colors.
+Saturday Night Forever”, “Please, Shut the Fuck Up“, “At Dawn” — Big Colors These three LP standouts err on the shinier and glossier end of the production spectrum (not exactly an awfully high bar for him lately, we know…), while displaying a strong lineage with what’s perhaps the best and most accomplished record in the North Carolinian’s recent discography.
+Although they don’t quite retain all the required sanitized nooks and crannies to be default-grandfathered into their parent album, their more careful mixing and focused songwriting handily elevate them as amongst the most enjoyable on Self Portrait.
 “Saturday Night Forever” is gorgeous and sounds like the (even) darker coin flip B side of “In It For the Pleasure”, while “At Dawn” could go neck to neck with “Summer Rain” as the ultimate DRA album swan song—an incredibly tall order.

-Throw It Away” — Devolver The late 2022 Rock N Roll-spiritual next-of-kin release remains a peppy and underrated project in the alt-country phenom’s canon; this similarly vivacious and inspired cut bears all its songwriting and production fingerprints on it.
-Considering the more condensed original tracklist—with no single record clocking in at longer than 3:14—this should have been on it.
+Throw It Away” — Devolver The late 2022 Rock N Roll-spiritual next-of-kin release remains a peppy and underrated project in the alt-country phenom’s canon; this similarly vivacious and inspired cut carries all its songwriting and production fingerprints on it.
+Considering the more condensed original tracklist on Devolver—with no single record clocking in at longer than 3:14—this should have been on it.

 Someone On My Mind“, “I Am Dracula“, “Honky Tonk Girl” — Others These are long tail renegades.
 We couldn’t quite naturally map any of these three bops to any of his past records.
 They all pretty much sound like they were cut during the same writing session(s) though, so one is left wondering what kind of different record lies behind them.
-Their garage-y and more upbeat ethos very much situate them up one of Adams’s street.
+Their garage-y and more upbeat ethos very much situates them up one of Adams’s more exuberant and storied streets.
 If our theory that what he sees when he looks in the mirror today is the sprawling, unedited, and primarily low-fidelity singer/songwriter of the past six years is correct, their inclusion appears based.

 Notwithstanding the above blow-by-blow granularity, alas the sequencing on Self Portrait continues to be rough.
 All over the place, once more.
 Staccato transitions and EQ unbalances render this collection of tunes more like another mixtape, than a cohesive or even conceptual album.
 Think Chris, rather than Prisoner.
 Its further shortcomings include the annoying audio static on most of this thing’s mix, as well as many hackneyed bits of Ryan counting-in the songs.
-Although the latter is of course not necessarily a bad thing when done intentionally and contextually, the abundant times it appears on here feel unnecessary and haphazard at best.
-Also, too often one can hear Ryan’s pick hitting the acoustic guitar body before or after the performance—another clue pointing to a self-recorded affair.
+Although the latter is of course not necessarily a bad thing, when done intentionally and contextually, the abundant and incoherent times it appears on here feel both unnecessary and haphazard at best.
+Also, too often one can hear Ryan’s pick hitting the acoustic guitar’s body before or after a performance—another clue pointing to a very self-recorded affair.
 Indeed, as many seem to speculate online, Self Portrait sounds like yet another album cobbled together by the DRA himself, while left to his own devices.
-That would mean no major label studio-grading recording engineer in the picture—nor an external curator consigliere to help him guide song selection and sequencing.
+That would mean no major label studio-grading recording engineer in the picture—nor an external curator/consigliere to help him guide song selection and sequencing.

 Yet, for as much as his fans seem to think otherwise, the fact of the matter is that Ryan remains in control of his own creative output.
 He has the complete God-given right to steer the bull by its horns in whichever direction he prefers.
 Regardless of album creation heuristics, what stays indelible at the end of the day are his artistic choices and the way they can be interpreted by listeners.
 Ever the self-aware, contrarian, and ironic auteur, one’s gotta sprinkle some humor and affability for accuracy on top though.
 So while we shall never really find out for sure what his mirrored image looks like, or what he thinks it looks like, titling your 31st studio album Self Portrait feels daring and evanescent at the same time.
 Is it a giant f**k you to snob and presumptuous superfans who won’t stop crying digital tears until he remakes Heartbreaker and Jacksonville City Nights over and over, or a faithful statement of artistic intent as he evolves throughout the third decade of the new millennium?
 Like it or not, we’re not so sure the man even knows himself.